 Cinephiles and film professionals will likely appreciate Lux Aeterna.
 It will do well in film festival across the Globe.
 The movie constantly references such events.
 At one point, the Cannes tune can be heard in the background.
 The broader public, however, will likely find the film pretentious and self-conceited.
 They Latin title and the numerous references will alienate those less familiar with the history of the seventh art.

-Lux Aeterna premiered last night at the 72nd Cannes International Film Festival.
+Lux Aeterna premiered at the 72nd Cannes International Film Festival, when this piece was originally written.
 The screening was scheduled to begin at 00:15, but it was about 4o minutes late.
 Keen viewers had to wait outside in their tuxedos and evening dresses under the rain while the Festival vacated the 2,309-seater, and the director and cast walked up the red carpet.
 Perhaps that was part of the film gimmicks: audiences were made to suffer both inside and outside the cinema.